Home » Instant Pot Pressure Cooker » Instant Pot Lentil Curry

 Stove Top and Slow Cooker Method

-Slow cooker (Crockpot): Add all the ingredients in the into the slow cooker, stir to combine and cook on low for 3 to 4 hours on high or 5 to 6 hours on high.
+Slow cooker (Crockpot): Add all the ingredients in the into the slow cooker, stir to combine and cook on low for 3 to 4 hours on high or 5 to 6 hours on low.

 Stovetop method: This is very similar to cooking in the pressure cooker, follow step 1 to 2 of the IP method and simmer the curry on low medium heat until well done and desire texture is achieved.